javiervidrua/urlshortener/README.md

 # urlshortener
 A simple **Django** API that listens on '/shortener' for GET requests with URLs to shorten, and on '/' for GET requests to return the correponding shortened URL.

-It was made to be hosted free on Pythonanywhere.com, for ever.
+It was made to be hosted for free on Pythonanywhere.com, for ever.

 The available URL of the project is: https://javiervidrua.pythonanywhere.com